CharlieCorner/RamoncitaMovil/README.md

 RamoncitaMovil
 ==============

-A C implementation for a mobile robot for a college project
+A C implementation for a mobile robot for a college project using a PIC16887